New Grad LPN Jobs Overview

 Applying for New Grad LPN Jobs: Resume and Cover Letter

-Your cover letter and resume form a prospective employer’s first impression of you, so you’ll want to take your time with both.
-This can seem challenging for new grads, since your experience will be limited to your clinical rotations, which you absolutely should highlight on your new grad nursing resume.
+Your cover letter and resume form a prospective employer’s first impression of you, so take your time with both as you prepare to apply to LPN new grad jobs.
+This might seem challenging, since your experience will be limited to your clinical rotations, which you absolutely should highlight on your new grad nursing resume.
 You’ll also want to list your non-clinical work experience — especially roles related to health and wellness — which can help illustrate your work ethic, ability to handle responsibilities, and familiarity working within a team environment.

 As a new grad who has yet start work as an LPN, you might also consider including:

 - Volunteer work.
-This always looks good on a resume and speaks to the candidate’s character and integrity.
+This always looks good on a resume and speaks to a candidate’s character and integrity.

 - Awards and honors.
 Whether it’s scholarships, honor society memberships, or other accolades, mentioning these can help your resume rise to the top.

 - Extra-curricular activities.
-Employers often favor candidates with diverse interests and aptitudes, which may suggest an ability to handle multiple tasks.
+Employers may favor candidates with diverse interests and aptitudes, which may suggest an ability to handle multiple tasks.

 As a new grad, you might be a little nervous about going into your first interview.
 The best way to alleviate this fear is to prepare in advance by reviewing commonly asked LPN interview questions and thinking about how you might respond.
 Also, remember that this is your opportunity to ask questions, too, which will help you decide whether the job is right for you.